 HCM software also helps address recruitment and onboarding challenges by providing employees with a full wiki of company information and details.
 It can also help automate many parts of the onboarding process.

-One way HR companies can do this is to set up a centralized onboarding channel where employees can read and learn everything they have to know about a company — from culture, history, policies, organizational structures, major events, and so on.
+One way HR companies can do this is to set up a centralized onboarding channel where employees can read and learn everything they must to know about a company — from culture, history, policies, to organizational structures, major events, and so on.

 For companies to keep growing, they need to help their team members grow too.
 This need calls for better training and staff development.

-HCM software should also be able to help out by providing an internal learning management solution to fill up with on-demand training that could improve employee skills.
+HCM software should also be able to help by providing an internal Learning Management Solution to fill up with on-demand training that could improve employee skills.

-The HCM tool can also take care of tracking employee training completion rates and providing automated reminders to those who are required to finish any prerequisite modules.
+The HCM tool can also take care of tracking employee training completion rates and providing automated reminders to those who must finish any prerequisite modules.